-Take care when touching the marked cooking areas
+Take care when touching the marked cooking areas of the hob.

 When the oven is on, DO NOT leave the oven door open for longer than necessary, otherwise the control knobs may become very hot.

 When using the grill, make sure that the grill pan is in position and pushed fully in, otherwise the control knobs may become very hot.